-The Transition & Rehabilitation Program serves young adults, ages 16-22, who are blind or visually impaired and seeking advancement in their careers or education.
+The Transition & Rehabilitation Program serves both young adults, ages 16-22, and adults 22 and older, who are blind or visually impaired and seeking advancement in their careers, education and enhancement of life skills.

 Highly-experienced educators work with community employers, professionals and academics to provide students with hands-on training, preparation and support.